sobolevn/git-secret/.github/PULL_REQUEST_TEMPLATE.md

 3. Make sure your code passes using `shellcheck` with `make lint`
 4. If you are adding or changing features, please add tests that cover the new behavior (in addition to the unchanged behavior if appropriate)
 5. Make sure that all tests pass
+6. Add an entry to CHANGELOG.md explaining the change briefly and, if appropriate, referring to the related issue #

 Please make sure you click the link above to view the contribution guidelines, then fill out the blanks below. -->